Healthy Foods for your 12- hour Shift

 If you’re still craving the fries and sweets after, then okay… Have a donut!
 BUT i think it’s important to plan something.. whether you’re bringing snacks to work for your 12 hour night shift or packing your lunch as your nurse bag essential!

 Don’t you feel better or more accomplished when you pack your snacks or bring healthy options!?! and eat them….

 It may take time to create a habit!
 But i also HATE paying overpriced prices in the cafeteria or the vending machine for snacks.
 Knowing i can get it so much cheaper on AMAZON.

 I also think it’s vital to pack snacks!!!
 Always good to have options!

-In addition, as i am very blessed to work somewhere where i get a 45-minute lunch break!!! so i do get time to eat!!
+In addition, i am very blessed to work somewhere where i get a 45-minute lunch break!!!
+So i do get time to eat!!

 In California, all nurses must get a lunch break!!!
 It isn’t like this everywhere… (again SOO GRATEFUL) but since i have time to eat…. i want to be as mindful as i can!